Since 1997, the Water Education Foundation has hosted

 The biennial Colorado River Water Leaders program selects rising

-stars from the Upper and Lower basins (California,
+stars from the Upper and Lower basin states

-Nevada, Arizona, Utah, Colorado, New Mexico and Wyoming) and
+(California, Nevada, Arizona, Utah, Colorado, New Mexico and